DarkanCC/actividad-simulacion1/README.md

    Just like in the previous question, if you haven't read the documentation you will not know that the system is configured to switch between processes when the current process finishes or issues an I/O. Knowing this, the ammount of time used to finish is 7, and is distributed like this:

-   - 2 times to start and finish the I/O.
+   - 2 times to start and finish the I/O for *process 0*.
-   - 4 times to execute the instructions of the second process while the first process is BLOCKED for 5 times.
+   - 4 times to execute the instructions of the *process 1* while *process 0* is BLOCKED for 5 times.
 They are beign executed simultaneously, one by the CPU and the other by the IOs.
-   - 1 time remaining of process 0 beign BLOCKED.
+   - 1 time remaining of *process 0* beign BLOCKED.

-   This way we are not only finshing process in less time, but we are also making a better use of our resources.
+   This way we are not only executing processes in less time, but we are also making a better use of our resources.
 The details are these:

    ```
    Time        PID: 0        PID: 1           CPU           IOs